braisdom/ObjectiveSql/README.md

 ### Simple SQL programming without coding

-> You just define a `JavaBean` with one annotation
+> You define just a JavaBean with one annotation
 ```java
 @DomainModel
 public class Member {